CurtiePi/triviagame/README.md

  - current_question: key: Question
  - current_score:    integer

--- associated forms: TriviaGameForm, TriviaGameForms

--- methods:
+Associated forms
+- TriviaGameForm
+- TriviaGameForms

+Methods
-   new_game: CLASS METHOD  creates a new TriviaGame object
+- new_game: CLASS METHOD  creates a new TriviaGame object

-   to_form: populates the TriviaGameForm
+- to_form: populates the TriviaGameForm

-   end_game: Updates the game status to over and creates a GameSummary object
+- end_game: Updates the game status to over and creates a GameSummary object

-   record_score: Tallies a user score across all game.
+- record_score: Tallies a user score across all game.
 Called by end_game

-   get_question_from_pool: selects a Question key from a pool of keys
+- get_question_from_pool: selects a Question key from a pool of keys

-   remove_question_from_pool: removes a Question key from the pool of keys
+- remove_question_from_pool: removes a Question key from the pool of keys

-   update_current_score: keeps track of the score for the current game
+- update_current_score: keeps track of the score for the current game

-   register_turn: registers a Turn object with the game
+- register_turn: registers a Turn object with the game

-   get_latest_turn: getter method for the current turn
+- get_latest_turn: getter method for the current turn

-   get_current_question: getter method for the current question
+- get_current_question: getter method for the current question

-   clear_game: removes all information for this TriviaGame
+- clear_game: removes all information for this TriviaGame

 -----------------------

-Turn
+Turn:

 Repository of all information regarding a turn in the TriviaGame.